YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: SDC2 description

-The last step is to renormalize the cube.
-As for the SDC1, we apply a scaled hyperbolic tangent transformation to the voxels following $p_i' = \tanh{\left( \alpha p_i\right)}$ where $p_i$ is the cube voxel value after the previous preprocessing steps, and $p_i'$ is the final normalized voxel value.
+The last step was to renormalize the cube.
+As for the SDC1, we applied a scaled hyperbolic tangent transformation to the voxels following $p_i' = \tanh{\left( \alpha p_i\right)}$, where $p_i$ is the voxel value after the previous preprocessing steps, and $p_i'$ is the final normalized voxel value.
 The parameter $\alpha$ controls the steepness of the curve and thus impacts the final signal contrast and saturation.
 After some exploration, we adopted $\alpha=0.3$ for the SDC2.
-We normalize both the MAIN and LDEV cubes once and store them in a reduced unsigned 16-bit integer format for faster dynamic loading.
+We normalized both the MAIN and LDEV cubes once and stored them in a reduced unsigned 16-bit integer format for faster dynamic loading.
 We observed no impact of this reduction on the final score, provided the reduction is done after the tanh normalization.
 To further reduce the loading time, we split the MAIN cube into chunks of $512 \times 512 \times 6668$ (3.5 GB), cutting along the two sky axes.
-The cuts are made based on our prediction pipeline setup (Sect.~\ref{sec:prediction_pipeline}), ensuring partial overlap and padding when necessary.
-The LDEV cube is left as a single file and fully loaded into system memory for the training phase (Sect.~\ref{sec:training_example_gen}).
+The cuts were made based on our prediction pipeline setup (Sect.~\ref{sec:prediction_pipeline}), ensuring partial overlap and padding when necessary.
+The LDEV cube was left as a single file and fully loaded into system memory for training (Sect.~\ref{sec:training_example_gen}).